 Once the cloth has been selected, we take the paper pattern for that individual and lay it out on the cloth which is know as "The Lay".

-The pattern is then chalked around and the cloth cut by hand using tradtitional cutters shears.
+The pattern is then chalked around and the cloth cut by hand using traditional cutters shears.
 Inlays are left to allow for any alterations in future, if the customers weight fluctuates.

 This involves adding extra materials for the tailor in terms of canvasses, linen & linings amongst other materials.
-These are all used in the inside construction and help create the unique steed silhoutte.
+These are all used in the inside construction and help create the unique steed silhouette.

 The garment is assigned to a particular highly skilled, Savile Row tailor where it is tailored by hand and prepared for the first fitting.
 That tailor will then stay with the customer during their time at Steed, thus giving consistency to the look and feel of all the customers future garments.

 At this stage we will make any alterations that may be needed, taking into account the customers posture.
 However you do find as soon as you place a customer in a mirror they stand upright and unnatural so we generally get chatting and make them feel more comfortable and relax before starting the process of looking at what alterations may be needed.